cookiemonsternz/StageKit/README.md

 It consists of various fixtures, truss elements, and set dressing pieces, all modelled at a fairly accurate 1:10 scale.
 The truss pieces are modelled after standard Eurotruss, and the lights after various fixtures, but due to design requirements, sizing and design liberties have had to be taken.

+The inspiration for the design was really just the limited visualisation tools available for hobbyist lighting designers.
+There's certainly a lot of software, but much of it is prohibitively expensive, especially for students, then of course, comes the question of having software that can actually output to it.
+Guess what, you have to pay for that too.

 ## Fixtures

 Currently, Stagekit has 3 fixture designs available, but more designs are coming in the future.